tednaleid/sliflist/README.md

 # Welcome to the Sliflist!

-You're probably looking for the [Sliflist website](https://rslifka.github.io/sliflist/)?
+You're probably looking for the [Sliflist website](https://rslifka.github.io/sliflist/) website to check out rolls and learn more about how we come up with this stuff.
 GitHub is more for the development side of things.

 # Reference